National Care Planning Council

 For many care recipients long term care is an evolving process of losing more and more physical or mental capacity.
 A nursing home is usually the last stop in this process.
 The nursing home is equipped to handle medical problems, disability and in some cases behavior problems that cannot be handled by any other provider.
 Because there are now so many other options for care prior to a nursing home, the trend is that residents on average are much sicker and older than in the past.

-Article: Nursing Homes
+Read the Article: About Nursing Homes

 Find Nursing Homes in Your Area